bekk/bekk-christmas/post/functional/scala-3.md

 ### The new implicits: using/given and extension methods

-One of the bigger sources of confusion have been `implicits` and all the contexts it's usable in.
+One of the bigger sources of confusion have been `implicits` and all the contexts it is usable in.
 Need implicit conversion?
 Check.
 Type classes?
 Check.
-Extension methods? check.
-Sending some contextual information? check.
+Extension methods?
+Check.
+Sending some contextual information?
+Check.

 #### Extension Methods

 Extension methods can shortly be explained as extending methods on types after they have been defined.
-This can be usable for extending the functionality of third party libraries or for creating DSLs.
+This can be usable for extending the functionality of third-party libraries or for creating DSLs.

-Let's say one want to count the occurrences of a word in a list, say
+Let us say one wants to count the occurrences of a word in a list, say

 ```scala
 val myList = "My cat knows how to not disturgbdds mejkljljlsdjflkds"